1Dmarc1/ModifiedMpFile/README.md

 # Modified mp.wz for Warzone 2100

 This repository contains a modified version of the `mp.wz` file for the game Warzone 2100.
-The `mp.wz` file is used for multiplayer gameplay, and this modification introduces several enhancements and changes to the multiplayer experience.
+The `mp.wz` file is used for multiplayer gameplay, and this modification introduces several changes to the multiplayer experience.

 ## Features